 - Logistics staff did not “trust” in the inventory reduction decision.
 Therefore, they superseded ERP system suggestions based on their experience and intuition.
 This resulted in a “blind” ERP system not being fed with actual data and working with wrong assumptions.

-Other, less important drivers for high and unpredictable airfreight were identified.
+Additionally, the study revealed other, less important drivers for high and unpredictable airfreight.
 They are demand fluctuation and forecast issues, long lead time for major products and sales staff promising unrealistic delivery dates.

 Implementing a model for calculating reorder point and alarming ratio as well as involving and training Logistics staff solved the major problems.
 This was able to stabilise the airfreight ratio at around 12% – far below the company threshold.
 As a result, this saved a significant amount of money whilst keeping inventory low and customer satisfaction above target.